garciart/id-card-demo/obj/Release/netcoreapp3.1/win-x86/PubTmp/Out/wwwroot/docs/README.md

 ![Blocked](card_demo_28_blocked.png)

-However, since you did not lock down the Privacy page, you can still access it:
+However, since you did not lock down the Privacy page, unauthenticated users can still access it:

 ![Not Blocked](card_demo_29_not_blocked.png)